Infinite-Impact-Insights/kig.re/_posts/2014-11-21-announcing-laser-cutter-makeabox-dot-io.md

 </a>
 </div>

 My day job, @ Wanelo, requires cranking on all cylinders, and so I've been pretty busy with life, the universe, and everything, although it mostly means Work, the Wife, and the Cat).
-In all this constructive chaos, I totally forgot to mention and properly introduce to the world.
+In all this constructive chaos, I totally forgot to mention, and properly introduce to the world something I've been working on during many sleepless nights this September :)

 > So without further ado, [LaserCutter](https://github.com/kigster/laser-cutter) –– ruby gem (a library and a CLI) for making PDF designs of laser-cut boxes, which fit/snap in together at all edges using tabs that go in and out.
 The output of the library is a PDF document.
 Typically next step would import that PDF into Adobe Illustrator for additions and touch ups, and then sent off to a laser cutter for the actual, well, cutting.